bcb/apply_defaults/README.md

 Applies a set of values to a function's optional parameters, if nothing was passed to them.

+In Python, a function receives:
-In a typical function, the passed value takes precedence, and if no value is passed it takes the default value specified in the parameter list is used.
+1. the passed value, if specified, otherwise
+2. the default value in the parameter list.

-This adds another layer between those two.
-So the precedence becomes:
+These decorators add another layer in between, so it receives:

-1. Passed values, otherwise
+1. the passed value, if specified, otherwise
-2. The values specified by the decorator, otherwise
+2. *the value from another set*, if specified, otherwise
-3. The default value.
+3. the default value in the parameter list.

-The values can come from the bound object, or a configuration file.
+The values can come from the bound object or a configuration object.

+## apply_self

-`apply_self` applies attributes from the bound object ("self"):
+This decorator applies values from the bound object:

 ```python
 from apply_defaults import apply_self